declanjcasey/class_activities/activity6/activity6.md

 ## Submission

-Before our next class session, please submit `prog1.c` and `prog2.c` to your class_activities repository.
-Each person is to commit programs developed as a team to their own repository, however the programs within each team are expected to be identical.
+Before our next class session, please submit `prog1.c` and `prog2.c` to your class_activities repository and answer question on the number of line reduction in the [Google Form](https://forms.gle/3C9NqFQBb573Gpex9).
+Each person is to commit programs developed as a team to their own repository, however the programs within each team are expected to be identical or similar.